-A distinctive feature of the FIAT logo is massiveness and size.
-The emblem indicates a rich history, a high position among other manufacturers, and the strength and reliability of cars.
-The sign convinces buyers that brand cars last a long time and are not prone to breakdowns.
+A distinctive feature of the FIAT logo is its massiveness.
+The emblem indicates a rich history, a high standing among manufacturers, and the strength and reliability of the cars.
+The sign convinces buyers that brand cars last long and are not prone to breakdowns.

 Meaning and History

-FIAT has 26 logos on the hoods of its cars from the early 20th century to the early 21st, when the most recent redesign was carried out.
-In general, the emblems were very similar to each other and were grouped by year: from 1921 to 1931, the badge was oval, until 1968 it was vertical rectangular, until 2003 it was oblique, and then the round logo alternated with the text … Currently, the emblem contains only an inscription – a red name on a white background.
+FIAT has had 26 logos on the hoods of its cars from the early 20th century to the early 21st century, with the most recent redesign introduced in the early 21st century.
+In general, the emblems were very similar to each other and were grouped by year: from 1921 to 1931, the badge was oval; from 1932 to 1968, it was vertical rectangular; from 1969 to 2003, it was oblique, and then the round logo alternated with the text … Currently, the emblem contains only an inscription, a red name on a white background.

 What is FIAT?

-Previously, a whole industrial group FIAT was engaged in manufacturing aviation and land transport.
+Previously, the entire industrial group FIAT was engaged in manufacturing for aviation and land transport.
 Now, under this name, the Italian automobile company Fiat Automobiles S.p.A. is hiding.
-It was founded in 1899, and since 2021 it has been owned by Stellantis N.V.
+It was founded in 1899, and since 2021, it has been owned by Stellantis N.V.
 Corporation.
-Now it is the largest car manufacturer in Italy and throughout Europe.
+It is now the largest car manufacturer in Italy and across Europe.

 1899 – 1901

-In the year the company was founded, the newly minted automaker did not yet have its logo.
-But the emblem was created – a golden rectangle with “curved” edges resembled ancient parchment.
-The full name “Fabbrica Italiana di Automobili Torino” and its abbreviated Fiat version flaunted in block letters in the center.
+The newly minted automaker did not yet have its logo when it was founded.
+But the emblem was designed as a golden rectangle with “curved” edges resembling ancient parchment.
+The full name “Fabbrica Italiana di Automobili Torino” and its abbreviated Fiat version are flaunted in block letters in the center.

 1901 – 1903

 The first emblem did not last long.
-In 1901, chief designer Mario Majoli, driving past the factory in the evening, noticed how futuristic the building looks against the darkening sky.
+In 1901, chief designer Mario Majoli, driving past the factory in the evening, noticed how futuristic the building looked against the darkening sky.
 This inspired him to create the first company logo.
 The blue-enameled plate now bore only an abbreviation for the name, four letters with gaps between them.
 The shape is rectangular with a slightly elongated upper edge.
-And the font that was used on the first logo became FIAT’s trademark.
+The font used in the first logo became FIAT’s trademark.

 1903 – 1908